Bug bounty is aliveFind a hole. Tell us, not Twitter.

 - Payment processing — Stripe end-to-end.
 We never store card detail.
 PCI scope sits entirely with Stripe.

-- AI inference — OpenAI API with explicit spend caps and no opt-in to training on customer data.
+- AI inference — OpenAI API (default) and the paid Google Gemini API when you select a Gemini model, both on no-training provider tiers with explicit spend caps.
 Per-request data minimization (only the prompt + retrieved context is sent; account identifier is hashed for logging).

 - Deployment hardening — OWASP Top 10 defaults: input validation at API boundaries, Secure + HttpOnly + SameSite session cookies, Content-Security-Policy with strict source allowlist, signed-artifact CI, Dependabot continuous dependency updates.